 Bad Grammar, Galería Combustión Espontánea, Madrid (solo)

-Cloud Concrete, Unit 1 Gallery, London
+Cloud Concrete, Unit 1 Gallery, London, UK

 2017